 Uprooted should appeal to readers of all ages who enjoy fantasy novels with rich settings and unlikely villains (and heroes).
 It should appeal to readers looking to support talented female authors.
 Yet, for me, Uprooted did not work on any level because I never felt invested enough to buy into anything the novel tried to sell me.
 Read at your own risk.

-Possible Pairings: The Reader by Traci Chee, The Queen of Blood by Sarah Beth Durst, A Creature of Moonlight by Rebecca Hahn, Seraphina by Rachel Hartman, Cruel Beauty by Rosamund Hodge, The Paper Magician by Charlie N. Holmberg, A Thousand Nights by E. K. Johnston, Howl’s Moving Castle by Diana Wynne Jones, Dreamhunter by Elizabeth Knox, The Perilous Gard by Elizabeth Marie Pope
+Possible Pairings: The Reader by Traci Chee, The Queen of Blood by Sarah Beth Durst, A Creature of Moonlight by Rebecca Hahn, Seraphina by Rachel Hartman, Cruel Beauty by Rosamund Hodge, The Paper Magician by Charlie N. Holmberg, A Thousand Nights by E. K. Johnston, Howl’s Moving Castle by Diana Wynne Jones, Dreamhunter by Elizabeth Knox, The Keeper of the Mist by Rachel Neumeier, The Perilous Gard by Elizabeth Marie Pope